 1 – The rose cake

 These cupcakes are handmade and come from Yunnan Province.
-This round biscuit is made of a puffed rice paste that crumbles and stuffed with a rose (yes, a whole flower!).
-When consumed, the rose is a flower known to give beautiful skin complexion.
+This round biscuit is made of a puffed rice paste that crumbles and is stuffed with a rose (yes, a whole flower!).
+When consumed, the rose is a flower known to give a beautiful skin complexion.
 When cooked inside the biscuit, it takes a texture close to the fruit jelly.
 The rose cake is devoid of sugar, which made a very healthy snack.
 There is also a version of this biscuit stuffed with sesame paste.

 2 – The Mahua